What is Skullcap?

 Neurodegenerative disease is an umbrella term for a range of conditions which primarily affect the neurons in the human brain.
 Neurons are the building blocks of the nervous system which includes the brain and spinal cord.
 Neurodegenerative diseases occur when nerve cells in the brain or peripheral nervous system lose function over time and ultimately die.
 Some test-tube studies suggest that American skullcap may have neuroprotective properties, potentially safeguarding against diseases like Alzheimer’s and Parkinson’s.

-It should be noted that skullcap can interact with many common medications, such as blood thinners, cholesterol-lowering medications, cytochrome P450 substrate drugs, and pain killers.
-Additionally, no type of skullcap is recommended for children or pregnant or breastfeeding women due to insufficient safety information.
+Skullcap is generally a safe and effective herb with a variety of uses.
+It should be noted, however, that skullcap can interact with some common medications, such as blood thinners, cholesterol-lowering medications, cytochrome P450 substrate drugs, and pain killers.
+Additionally, no type of skullcap is recommended for children or pregnant or breastfeeding women due to lack of research around its safety for these groups.
+As with any herbal supplement, it is recommended to speak to your health care provider before consuming.